vsofat/me/about.md

 ## Leadership & Activities

-<a href="https://stuysu.org">Stuyvesant Student Union</a>, Student Union President & School Leadership Team Student Representative
+<a href="https://stuysu.org" target="_blank">Stuyvesant Student Union</a>, Student Union President & School Leadership Team Student Representative
 * Honored with Welling Award for Leadership for advocating on behalf of 3,300+ students
 * Devise the Comprehensive Education Plan goals for the school and passed new cell phone and homework policies
 * Create Civic Engagement and Financial Literacy courses, Sexual Harassment workshops, and a neighborhood student discount program